 I did both a private tour of Luoyang (the Longman Grotttoes and the Shaolin Temple) and a group tour of Beijing-Xian-Guilin and both were amazing experiences.
 The local guides are very useful/friendly and I learned from one of the people in my group that a lot of food vendors will let you sample food before you buy (she speaks Manadrin though).
-The same lady and I also discovered that good coffee is difficult to find in Beijing and some restaurants don't offer it.
-19 days agoAnswered by Amanda via WorldNomads.com
+The same lady and I also discovered that good coffee is difficult to find in Beijing and some restaurants don't offer it. over 1 year agoAnswered by Amanda via WorldNomads.com

 Check out some of the lesser known places.
 My favorites are 798 Art District (a bit outside of town, but worth it; take a taxi if your'e not comfortable with the bus - there is no subway stop nearby) and the Russian district.
 Walk as much as possible, or rent bikes/scooters.

 Go to the hutongs!
 These little alleys are pieces of old Beijing.
 Grab a road beer and walk around in the evening.
 There are lots of fun bars/cafes/restaurants, and the people watching is excellent.

 If you can, Modernista is a cool bar that often has the Moonglow Burlesque shows (I used to dance with them - it's a really good show!)

 How long are you there for? over 1 year ago

 Visit a good tea house.
 Or better yet to see the tea ceremony.